wp-plugins/wptouch/readme.txt

 = Well, what if my users don't like it and want to see my regular site? =

 There's an option in the footer on WPtouch for your users to easily switch between the WPtouch view and your site's regular appearance.
 It's that easy.
-You put a little snippet of code into your current theme which will be shown only to iPhone/iPod touch users and give them the ability to switch between the two easily, but we'll get into that later in the instructions.
+We even put a little snippet of code into your current theme which will be shown only to iPhone/iPod touch users and give them the ability to switch between the two easily.

 = Will it slow down my blog? =